danielscholl/edge-validate/README.md

-# Kubernetes on Edge Validation Effort
+# Kubernetes on Edge Validation

 The purpose of this project is an attempt to validate certain technologies and patterns using Azure Arc enabled AKS.

 Github Code Spaces is supported in order to assist in reducing the need to tool an environment to perform the validations and provide a place to learn.

 ## Prepare a Subscription